Updated May 8, 2026

 Crescent Beach State Park

 Head south to Cape Elizabeth for one of the prettiest beach walks around.
-Crescent Beach State Park has a long stretch of sand and coastal trails that meander through dunes and wooded areas.
+Crescent Beach State Park has a long stretch of sand and coastal trails that lead through dunes and wooded areas.
 Dogs are welcome on leash, and in the off-season, you’ll often see them enjoying a good run on the beach.

 Location: 109 Bowery Beach Rd, Cape Elizabeth, ME 04107